dell/csm-docs/content/docs/applicationmobility/use_cases.md

 After Application Mobility is installed, the [dellctl CLI](../../references/cli/) can be used to register clusters and manage backups and restores of applications.
 These examples also provide references for using the Application Mobility Custom Resource Definitions (CRDs) to define Custom Resources (CRs) as an alternative to using the `dellctl` CLI.

 ## Backup and Restore an Application
 This example details the steps when an application in namespace `demo1` is being backed up and then later restored to either the same cluster or another cluster.
-In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.
+In this sample, both Application Mobility and Velero are installed in the `dell-csm` namespace.

-1. If Velero is not installed in the default `velero` namespace and `dellctl` is being used, set this environment variable to the namespace where it is installed:
-    ```bash
-    export VELERO_NAMESPACE=application-mobility
-    ```
 1. On the source cluster, create a Backup by providing a name and the included namespace where the application is installed.
 The application and its data will be available in the object store bucket and can be restored at a later time.

     Using dellctl: